T+1 ACCELERATED SETTLEMENT

 PIMFA is collaborating with the International Securities Association for Institutional Trade Communication (ISITC) and the Chartered Institute for Securities & Investment (CISI) to investigate the impacts of T+1 and is a member of the Accelerated Settlement Taskforce Technical Working Group.

-Click to expand.
+Click here to take part.

 FCA: The readiness of firms for T+1